-When it comes to being successful in submitting a Social Security disability claim, the most important factors are the nature of your medical condition and the severity of your disability.
+When it comes to being successful in submitting a Social Security disability claim in Joplin, MO, the most important factors are the nature of your medical condition and the severity of your disability.

 According to various studies, less than half of individuals who apply for Social Security Disability benefits are actually approved.

 Interestingly, surveys show that certain impairments are more difficult to receive benefits for than others.
 Some of the reasons for lower approval rates include the seriousness of the diagnosis, the prognosis for the individual, and the difficulty in proving that the impairment prevents the individual from working.

 At Cottrell Law Office, our Rogers, Arkansas social security disability attorneys have extensive experience advocating for disability applicants with a wide range of medical conditions.
 Our legal team wants to make sure that you have all of the tools and information that you need to bring an effective initial disability claim or to file an appeal of an unfair denial.

 Here, we provide an overview of the Social Security disability approval rate for many of the most common medical conditions.